vmagnin/ForSudoku/README.md

 ### 2) Read a grid from a text file

+If the file to read is not in the root directory of the project, type the relative path, for example `test/a_puzzle_with_17_givens.txt`.
+The folder `test/` also contains a few grids for testing.
+And you can create your own grid starting from `test/template.txt` file (a grid filled with zeroes).

 The present form of the program only reliably supports the input of a grid in the format depicted above.
-Folder `check` contains example files of a puzzle (`test_in_01.txt` and `test_in_02.txt`) as a reference, and a `template.txt` grid filled with zeroes to start your own grid.

-Paste the needed files into the root of the project (only the files listed by the program when selecting option `2` can be read and processed).
-On a Unix-like OS, you can also create links in the root of the project.

 ### 6) Generation of a completed Sudoku grid